401n16/reading-notes/class-08-reading.md

     Express executes code from top to bottom.
     Though Application Middleware is typically meant to be run before Handler Middleware, you can change this by moving an Application Middleware assignment after a Handler Middleware assignment.
 #### 3. Why do we use a model class (with *create()*, *read()*, etc.) instead of directly calling MongoDB operations (such as *save()*, *find()*, etc.) within our Express route handlers?
+    Mongoose schema validation occurs with the Mongo Model.